plminh-sdh/Advanced-RAG-Architectures-for-Improving-Retrieval-in-Digital-Archives/README.md

 ## 6. Google Colab Users (Environment Variables via Secrets)

-If you are running this notebook on **Google Colab**, the `.env` file is **not required**.
+If you are running the notebook on **Google Colab**, the `.env` file is **not required**.
 Instead, you should store all sensitive credentials using **Colab Secrets**, which are securely managed and automatically exposed as environment variables.

 1. Open your notebook in Google Colab.
 2. In the left sidebar, click the **🔑 Secrets** icon.